CopernicaMarketingSoftware/Documentation/Yothalot/php-mapreduce.md

 ## Reducing

-When the same key was multiple times emitted by the `map()` method, the different values have to be reduced into a single new value.
+When the same key was multiple times emitted by the `map()` method, the different values are reduced into a single new value.
 This is done by the `reduce()` method.

-The `reduce()` method takes three parameters: the key for which values are going to be reduced, a traversable set of two or more values that are linked to that key, and a `Yothalot\Writer` object to which you may emit a reduced value.
+The `reduce()` method takes three parameters: the key for which values are going to be reduced, a traversable set of two or more values that are linked to that key, and a `Yothalot\Writer` object to which you can emit the reduced value.

 ```php
 class MyMapReduce implements Yothalot\MapReduce